OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 Yes!
 Sports betting is now legal in Ontario.

-Since many states in the U.S. started loosening online gambling laws (such as Michigan online gambling, New Jersey online gambling, and Pennsylvania online gambling), Canadian provinces have decided to legalize online betting, too.
+Since many states in the U.S. started loosening online gambling laws (such as Michigan online casino apps, New Jersey online casinos, and the newest Pennsylvania online casinos), Canadian provinces have decided to legalize online betting, too.

 Canada has been moving toward legalizing single-event sports bets for several months, and now making a single-game wager is legal in Ontario.